"The Management Company You Don't Have to Manage"

 - Strong working knowledge of customer service principles and practices.

 - Experience with site inspections and conducting meetings is preferred.

 - Ability to read, analyze, and interpret technical procedures, leases, regulations or documents with a similar degree of complexity.

 - Strong interpersonal, leadership, and customer service skills.

 - Proficient and working knowledge of Microsoft Office Applications (Word, Excel, and Outlook).

-- Experience in Association Software such as TOPS is favorable.
+- Experience in Association Software such as Caliber is favorable.